The symptoms of ovarian cancer can be vague and come on either very slowly or rapidly. There is a range of possible symptoms, which may include:

 In addition, the following symptoms may be present:

-- vaginal bleeding after menopause irregular periods or bleeding outside of regular
+- Irregular periods or bleeding outside of regular menstruation before menopause

-- swollen abdomen due to a build-up of fluid in the
+- Swollen abdomen due to a build-up of fluid in the abdomen (ascites)

 It is important to remember all the symptoms discussed in this chapter can be caused by other, less serious medical conditions.
 However, if you have any of them, you should see your doctor, particularly if the symptoms are persistent and troublesome.
 They will be able to examine you and if necessary do further tests to find the cause of your problems.